-The New Zealand government supports electric cars with a publicly stated target (a doubling of electric vehicles every year to 64,000 by 2021, about 2% of all vehicles, and about one in eight cars entering NZ being electric), a \$1M/year (for 5 years) nationwide education and promotion campaign led by EECA, offering money to fund projects that aid electric car adoption (from a fund of \$6 million per year), making it legal to decide to put electric vehicles in bus lanes and high-occupancy vehicle lanes on the State Highway network and local roads, and coordination efforts across government agencies and business to support: bulk purchase, public charging infrastructure, and decision-making.
+The government supports electric cars with a publicly stated target (a doubling of electric vehicles every year to 64,000 by 2021, about 2% of all vehicles, and about one in eight cars entering NZ being electric), a \$1M/year (for 5 years) nationwide education and promotion campaign led by EECA, offering money to fund projects that aid electric car adoption (fund pool is \$6M/year), allowing electric vehicles to drive in certain bus and high-occupancy vehicle lanes, and efforts across government agencies and business to support: bulk purchase, public charging infrastructure, and decision-making.
 A review of tax depreciation and fringe benefit tax for electric vehicles is underway.
-This was announced in May 2016.
-See www.electricvehicles.govt.nz.
+This was announced in May